Snapshot your HubSpot pipeline weekly in Google Sheets using code and cron

 GOOGLE_KEY_FILE = os.environ.get("GOOGLE_SERVICE_ACCOUNT_KEY")

-if not all([HUBSPOT_TOKEN, SPREADSHEET_ID, GOOGLE_KEY_FILE]):
+if not all([HUBSPOT_ACCESS_TOKEN, SPREADSHEET_ID, GOOGLE_KEY_FILE]):

-print("ERROR: Missing env vars: HUBSPOT_TOKEN, GOOGLE_SPREADSHEET_ID, GOOGLE_SERVICE_ACCOUNT_KEY")
+print("ERROR: Missing env vars: HUBSPOT_ACCESS_TOKEN, GOOGLE_SPREADSHEET_ID, GOOGLE_SERVICE_ACCOUNT_KEY")

 sys.exit(1)